Sinningia pusilla

 The plant forms a rosette with very short internodes and flowerstalks arising from the leaf axils.
 The leaves are spearpoint-shaped when young and heart-shaped when mature.
 The veins are slightly indented on the upper surface of the leaf.
 This combination of leaf features also helps to distinguish this species from the other two miniatures, especially when not in bloom.

-Sinningia 'White Sprite' is a white-flowered form of S. pusilla.
+This is a pure white-flowered form of the species.

 Feature table for Sinningia pusilla